 Our staff is one of our greatest assets at SWITCH.
 Meet the team below.

 Zaina Greene has served as SWITCH’s Executive Director since 2016 and also serves as a Co-Chair to the Upstate Human Trafficking Task Force.
 She brings passion and a wealth of ministry experience to this position, having served women and youth through various organizations in her local community for over seventeen years.
-Most recently, she has been trained under Shared Hope International’s JuST Conference for five consecutive years.
+Most recently, she has been trained under Shared Hope International’s JuST Conference for five consecutive years and a Grassroots Leadership Institute.

 It was 2012 when Zaina first learned that human trafficking was happening in her own state.
 This ignited something in her, and the more she educated herself about the issue, the stronger her resolve grew to take action.
 After much training, counsel, and prayer, she joined Switch in 2014.
 This role has only deepened Zaina’s desire to be a culture changer and to help mobilize Upstate South Carolina in fighting human trafficking and sexual exploitation.
 She believes an awakened and united community will see human trafficking abolished.